probonopd/ESP8266iTachEmulator/README.md

 Pull requests welcome!

 * Switch everything to async, e.g., using ESPAsyncUDP
-* Implement receiving (sebastienwarin/IRremoteESP8266 supports it) using a TSOP
 * Implement learning - ideally we could use the sending LED for this
 * A HTTP GUI for sending codes that are stored in SPIFFS and can be managed using a GUI
 * Implement a [GIRS server](https://github.com/bengtmartensson/AGirs/tree/master/src/GirsLite)